 Figure 5: The technology drivers of digital transformation in Retail: Augmented Reality, IOT, Digital Money, and AI. respectively.

 Big things are in store for online retail.
 On the customer end, Augmented Reality, IOT, and alternative payment methods like Bitcoin, all long considered game-changers in retail, are seeing increasing deployment.
 On the backend, things are changing too.
 Headless, API-driven integrations, Big Data-driven AI, and Machine Learning promise to increase flexibility, personalization, and customization capabilities of retailers.

 The retail industry is changing drastically before us.
-Sellers have new avenues to become professional merchants with easy-to-use online store software like Shopify, and customers with smartphones and fast internet connections are waiting to find them.
-The transformation of retail into eCommerce is entering a very interesting phase, as some legacy retailers disappear, only to be replaced with better, more capable digital versions, while others transform to incorporate eCommerce channels to make their brands truly Omnichannel.
+Sellers have new avenues to become professional merchants with easy-to-use online store software like Shopify.
+The customers with smartphones and fast internet connections are waiting to find them.
+The transformation of retail into eCommerce is entering a very interesting phase.
+As some legacy retailers disappear, only to be replaced with better, more capable digital versions.
+While others transform to incorporate eCommerce channels to make their brands truly Omnichannel.